cybervoid/JavaScriptRepository/README.md

 # JavaScriptRepository
-A repository for improving working knowledge of javascript
+A repository for general javascript related development.

 <table>
 <tr>